pleabargain/EnglishHelpsYourCareer/verbs.md

 # convince convinced (t) (reg)
 - I'm convinced that this project is going to succeed!
 - She wasn't convinced.
+- We weren't convinced of his ability.

 # convert converted (id) (reg)
-- We need to convert this pdf into a word file.
+- We need to convert this PDF into a word file.

 # consent consented (id) (reg)
 - He should have consented to her offer.